sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 In this lab, you will perform:

-- Create a contact in your CRM from Copilot for Sales
+- Task 1: Create a contact in your CRM from Copilot for Sales
-- Connect a contact to your CRM
+- Task 2: Connect a contact to your CRM
-- Change the connected CRM contact
+- Task 3: Change the connected CRM contact
-- View and update CRM data
+- Task 4: View and update CRM data
-- Search and share CRM data
+- Task 5: Search and share CRM data
-- Connect and save emails and meetings to CRM
+- Task 6: Connect and save emails and meetings to CRM
-- View recent and upcoming activities
+- Task 7: View recent and upcoming activities
-- Add private notes
+- Task 8: Add private notes

 ### Task 1: Create a contact in your CRM from Copilot for Sales